The Scottish Press Photography Awards (SPPAwards) returned to the limelight in September 2015 after being in abeyance since 2008.

-See list of previous winners of Press Photographers of the Year which will be completed once information is confirmed.
+See below the list of previous winners of Press Photographers of the Year which will be completed once information is confirmed.

 2018: (1) Duncan McGlynn (Freelance)